BauplanLabs/quack-reduce/README.md

 | AWS_SECRET_ACCESS_KEY | str  | Secret key for AWS access                            | wJalr/...                 |
 | S3_BUCKET_NAME        | str  | Bucket to host the data (must be unique)             | my-duck-bucket-130dcqda0u |

 These variables will be used by the setup script and the runner to communicate with AWS (S3 and Lambdas).
-Make sure the user has the permissions to:
+Make sure the user has permissions to:

 - create a bucket and upload files to it;
 - invoke the lambda that we create below.